 The criminal and administrative penalties for an underage DUI in Utah are quite serious.
 Additionally, having a DUI on your criminal record can have a negative impact on your employment and academic opportunities.

-If you have been arrested for an underage DUI in Salt Lake City, call Nelson, Taylor & Associates PLLC at (801) 901-7046 and online contact form today to schedule a free initial consultation.
+If you have been arrested for an underage DUI call Nelson, Taylor & Associates PLLC at (801) 901-7046 and online contact form today to schedule a free initial consultation with a DUI lawyer in Salt Lake City.
 Thousands of cases handled throughout Utah!